Spaced Repetition for Exams: The Science of Long-Term Retention

 Think of your memory like a path through a forest.
 If you walk it once, the grass grows back quickly.
 If you walk it repeatedly over several days, you wear down a permanent trail.

 Spaced repetition is the practice of reviewing information at specific, increasing intervals.
-It’s the polar opposite of "massed practice"—what most of us call cramming.
+It’s the polar opposite of "massed practice," which most of us call cramming.

 Cramming might get you through a 9:00 AM quiz, but that information is usually gone by lunch.
 It lives in your short-term memory, which has a very strict "delete" policy.
 Spaced repetition, however, targets your long-term memory.
 By forcing yourself to recall a concept right when you’re about to forget it, you strengthen the neural pathways involved.
 It makes your brain work harder, and that effort is exactly what makes the knowledge stick.